Use this page to customize the Terminal Alt+F12 settings.

 Detect and highlight commands that can be used as IDE features instead of running them in the terminal and reading console output.

 When enabled, instead of pressing Enter, which runs the command in the terminal, press Ctrl+Enter to open the corresponding GUI element.
-See Terminal emulator for details.
+See Run IDE features from the terminal for details.

 For the Python interpreter being a virtual environment, with this checkbox selected, the virtual environment is automatically activated (